The Lower School Curriculum

 The pupils’ day is divided up into:

-The Main Lesson; a two-hour lesson at the beginning of each day that focuses on one topic continuously for usually three weeks.
+The Main Lesson; the first lesson at the beginning of each day.
+The Main Lesson focuses on one topic continuously for usually three weeks.
 This develops the habit of sustained concentration on one topic, both over the two-hour period and over the three weeks and allows in-depth exploration.

 Two subject specific lessons before the lunch break and two subject specific lessons in the afternoon.
 The subject lessons are usually taught by subject specialists.